Texas Solar Roundup

 Most recently, three major Texas cities have hit major milestones in just the past few months.

-Houston Mayor Sylvester Turner Commits to Renewable Energy Goals
+Houston Mayor Sylvester Turner Commits to Alternative Energy Goals

 First, we’ll head down south to the energy capital of the world: Houston.
 In the past two months, we’ve seen bold action in an effort to increase the city’s sustainability.